sagemath/trac_to_gh/Issue 6658.md

 # Issue 6658: digits() claims it defaults to base 2, but it defaults to base 10

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6658

 Original creator: ddrake